 The goal is to create quality housing options that are attainable to residents and the workforce within all age groups and abilities in Downtown.
-This can be achieved with a variety of tools.
-Strategies can be facilitated through County ordinances, public and private investment and public-private partnerships amongst others.
+This can be achieved with a variety of tools and strategies facilitated through County ordinances, public and private investment and public-private partnerships amongst others.
 "Table 13.
-Housing Goals" on page 75, summarizes goals for the Housing element and associated strategies.
+Housing Goals" on page 69 summarizes goals for the Housing element and associated strategies.